 ESA replaced all incapacity benefits for all new claimants with effect from 27 October 2008.
 Employees will continue to receive SSP for the first 28 weeks of absence.
-For those not eligible for SSP (e.g. the self employed), ESA will commence in place of SSP following four consecutive days of illness.
+For those not eligible for SSP (e.g., the self-employed), ESA will commence in place of SSP following four consecutive days of illness.

-At the end of the 28 week period of SSP, there will be a 13 week assessment period which, in addition to using means testing or a claimant's National Insurance contribution history to establish eligibility, will require the claimant to demonstrate the extent to which their illness or disability prevents them from working.
+At the end of the 28-week period of SSP, there will be a 13-week assessment period which, in addition to using means testing or a claimant's National Insurance contribution history to establish eligibility, will require the claimant to demonstrate the extent to which their illness or disability prevents them from working.
 This "assessment phase", also known as the Work Capability Assessment (WCA) replaces what was previously known as the "Personal Capability Assessment" (PCA).

-During the assessment phase, an employee will receive a benefit broadly equivalent to jobseekers allowance.
-The current weekly figures are £57.90 for a single person aged between 16 and 24 and £73.10 for a single person above age 25.
+During the assessment phase, an employee will receive a benefit broadly equivalent to jobseeker's allowance.
+The current weekly figures as at 2023/24 are £67.20 for a single person aged between 16 and 24 and £84.80 for a single person above age 25.